-This call returns the list of all superuser realms as they are defined in pi.cfg
+This call returns the list of all superuser realms as they are defined in pi.cfg.
+See The Config File for more information about this.

 Return a json result with a list of realms

 '''

 GET /superuser HTTP/1.1

 Host: example.com

 Accept: application/json

 '''